torchbox/wagtailsurveys/README.md

 #### Multi-step form

-The following example shows how to create multi-step form.
+The following example shows how to create a multi-step form.

 ```python
 from django.core.paginator import Paginator, EmptyPage, PageNotAnInteger